 Myrtaceae (myrtle family) Eucalyptus

-Eucalyptus botryoides, center, with three sprouts from the base; Pittosporum eugenioides on left; Durand Building. .
+Eucalyptus botryoides, center, with three basal sprouts; Pittosporum eugenioides on left; Durand Building.
 Sairus Patel, 31 Dec 2024

 Eucalyptus botryoides fruit capsules.
 John Rawlings, c 2005

-This imposing tree has rough, fibrous bark that is a warm brown to gray and longitudinally fissured.
-It persists on most of the tree, leaving the smaller branches smooth.
-The flower buds and fruit are distinctive, arranged in groups of 7–11 on a strap-shaped peduncle.
-The buds, about ½ inch long, comprise an elongated, sometimes almost cylindrical shaft capped by a conical to rounded operculum that looks a bit oversized.
-These do not have their own individual stalk, and thus look crowded together, especially when the capsules develop and mature.
+The rough bark of this imposing tree is fissured and somewhat fibrous, a warm orange-brown to gray; the smaller branches are smooth.
+Its distinctive flower buds are arranged in groups of 7–11 on a strap-shaped peduncle.
+Up to ½ inch long, the buds comprise an elongated, sometimes almost cylindrical shaft capped by a conical to rounded operculum that can look a touch top-heavy.
+Lacking individual stalks, they appear crowded together, especially as the capsules develop and mature.
 (Botrys is Greek for a bunch of grapes.)

-The swamp mahogany, E. robusta, is closely related and has similar though deeper fissured bark; its buds and fruit, though larger, are still borne on a flat peduncle.
+The swamp mahogany, E. robusta, is closely related and has more deeply fissured, chunkier bark; its buds and capsules, though larger and set on tiny stalks, are still borne on a flat peduncle.
 The “mahogany” in their names refers to the deep pink to reddish wood that is reminiscent of West Indian mahogany (Swietenia mahogani).

 Gallery